antoinealb/antoinealb.github.io/_drafts/gitlab-migration.md

 **Note:** Apparently my ISP modifies my traffic so that the port 25 of the server is always opened.
 I don't know why they do this, but it is not apparent when I scan my server from somewhere else, so be aware that it can happen to you too.

+# Updating the old server
+Gitlab can only be migrated from server to server using a backup restore to an identical version of Gitlab.
+Therefore we need to update the old install of Gitlab to the Omnibus version we plan to install.
+Fortunately for us, this is a [well documented and tested process](https://gitlab.com/gitlab-org/gitlab-ce/tree/master/doc/update).
+Don't forget to make a backup at the beginning in case things go south.

+# Installing Gitlab

+## Installing Postfix

+First of all we need to install the Postfix mail server.
+It will be used by Gitlab to send email to the users, for notifications, password recovery, etc.
+It is really important that your firewall denies connections to Postfix from the outside world, otherwise your email will be marked as spam and refused by users' ISPs.
+This happened to me before, and it is practically impossible to revert once it happens.

+To install Postfix, run `sudo apt-get install postfix` and select `Internet Site` when asked what type of installation you want.

+## Installing Gitlab

+First of all, add the Gitlab repository to your server:

+{% highlight bash %}
+curl -sS https://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.deb.sh | sudo bash
+{% endhighlight %}

+Then install Gitlab Community Edition itself:

+{% highlight bash %}
+sudo apt-get install gitlab-ce
+{% endhighlight %}

+You can then start Gitlab by running `sudo gitlab-ctl reconfigure`.

+**TODO:** configure gitlab properly and add let's encrypt